 “Developer Property” means the Developer Original Content and all pre-existing materials and assets created by or on behalf of you.

-“Improbable Property” means the Software and Services, the Website and all related documentation, assets and materials with all Intellectual Property Rights in them including any improvements, updates, subsequent versions, modifications, amendments and alterations to any of the aforesaid made: (a) by or on behalf of Improbable; or (b) made by the Developer.
+“Improbable Property” means the Software and Services, the Website and all related documentation, assets and materials with all Intellectual Property Rights in them including any improvements, updates, subsequent versions, modifications, amendments and alterations to any of the aforesaid made: (i) by or on behalf of Improbable; or (ii) made by the Developer.

 "Intellectual Property Rights" or “IPRs” means any and all copyright, trade marks, service marks, trade dress, brand names, logos, goodwill, get up, trade, business or domain names, design rights, database rights, patents, rights in inventions, know-how, trade secrets and confidential information, rights in databases, rights in computer software, moral rights, publicity rights, performance rights, synchronisation rights, mechanical rights, publishing, rental, lending and transmission rights and other intellectual property and exploitation rights of a similar or corresponding character which may now or in the future subsist in any part of the world, in all cases whether or not registered or registrable including all granted applications and all applications for registration, division, continuation, reissuance, renewals, extensions, restorations and reversions regarding any of the same.

 “Software and Services” means SpatialOS, the SDKs, the GDKs, the Servers and all other products and services provided by Improbable to you under this Agreement.

 “Servers” means the servers operated by or on behalf of Improbable to which you may upload content using the Software and Services under this Agreement.